 Krabbe disease is inherited when each parent passes down a nonworking GALC gene to their offspring.
 Only individuals with two non-working GALC genes-one from the biologic mother and one from the biologic father-will have Krabbe disease (Figure 1).
 Carriers of Krabbe disease do not have nor do they develop the disease.
 If two parents are carriers of a non-working copy of the GALC gene, they have a one in four or 25% chance in each pregnancy of having a child with Krabbe disease.
 There are different genetic changes or variants that result in a non-working copy of the GALC gene.
-The most common type of pathogenic variant in Krabbe disease is a 30 kb deletion within the GALC gene.
-This 30kb deletion accounts for 40-45% of Krabbe variants in the infantile form in Northern European patients.[†]
+The most common type of pathogenic variant in Krabbe disease and of Northern European ancestry is a 30 kb deletion within the GALC gene.
+This 30kb deletion accounts for 40-45% of IKD variants in this population.†

-Some level of genotype-phenotype relationships exists in Krabbe disease with the 30 kb deletion, nonsense variants, and frameshift variants most commonly being associated with IKD.
+Some level of genotype-phenotype relationships exists in patients with Krabbe disease with the 30 kb deletion, nonsense variants, and frameshift variants most commonly being associated with IKD.
 There are also variants that are known to be associated with a later-onset phenotype, including p.Gly286Asp, p.Leu634Ser, p.Pro318Arg and p.Tyr319Cys.[‡]

 Many of the LDs, including Krabbe disease, have variants that cause an individual to have a low enzyme level, but no clinical symptoms or signs of the disease (normal psychosine levels).
-This situation is known as pseudodeficiency.
-Individuals with pseudodeficiency have 5-15% enzyme activity compared to the normal population, which is sufficient to metabolize the substrates and prevent their accumulation and explains their asymptomatic health status.
-Prior to
+This situation is often referred to as pseudodeficiency.
+Individuals with pseudodeficiency have 5-15% enzyme activity compared to the normal population, which is

-^{} Kwon, et al. (2018).
+Kwon, et al. (2018).
 Consensus guidelines for newborn screening, diagnosis and treatment of infantile Krabbe disease.

-+ Jain & De Jesus (2023).
+Jain & De Jesus (2023).
 Krabbe Disease.

-+ Orsini, et al. (2018).
+[‡] Orsini, et al. (2018).
 Krabbe Disease.

-newborn screening for Krabbe disease, there were variants known to lower GALC enzyme activity, the most common are p.Arg184Cys, p.Asp248Cys and p.Ile562Thr.
+sufficient to metabolize the substrates and prevent their accumulation and explains their asymptomatic health status.
+Prior to newborn screening for Krabbe disease, there were variants known to lower GALC enzyme activity, the most common are p.Arg184Cys, p.Asp248Cys and p.Ile562Thr.
 These variants lower GALC enzyme activity in DBS testing and are often associated with false-positive screen results.
 However, the diagnostic laboratories testing GALC enzyme activity in leukocytes will measure low activities, but not low enough to cause Krabbe disease.